aws-samples/amazon-bedrock-samples/agents/text-2-sql-agent/Readme.md

 ![sequence-flow-agent](images/text-to-sql-architecture-Athena.png)

 ## Use case
-we will be using an agent to create sql queries to answer questions the user is asking in natural language.
-The agent will create the sql query then get the response from the database to accurately respond to the users question.
-The following  diagram depicts a high-level architecture of this solution.
+The code here sets up an agent capable of crafting SQL queries from natural language questions.
+It then retrieves responses from the database, providing accurate answers to user inquiries.
+The diagram below outlines the high-level architecture of this solution.

-The Agent created can handle the follow tasks:
+The Agent is designed to:
-- Get Database Schema
+- Retrieve database schemas
-- Run SQL Query
+- Execute SQL queries

 ## Prerequisites

 Before you begin, ensure you have the following: